Lips Are Movin: Background

 Kevin Kadish produced and co-wrote "Lips Are Movin".

 American songwriter Kevin Kadish met Meghan Trainor in June 2013 at the request of Carla Wallace, the co-owner of Trainor's publishing firm Big Yellow Dog Music.
 Kadish liked Trainor's voice and booked a writing session with her.
 They subsequently co-wrote the song "All About That Bass" in November 2013 and pitched it to different record labels, all of which turned it down due to its doo-wop pop production as synth-pop was more popular at the time.
 L.A.
 Reid, the chairman of Epic Records, heard it and encouraged Trainor to record it herself.
 She signed with the label in 2014 and released it as her debut single in June that year.
 The song reached number 1 in 58 countries and sold 11 million units worldwide.

 Following the success of "All About That Bass", Trainor's A&R suggested that she and Kadish write more songs together.
 Kadish produced eight tracks for her debut major-label studio album Title (2015), and co-wrote seven of them, including "Lips Are Movin".
 (Note: Though Trainor independently released three acoustic albums between 2009 and 2011, Title is widely reported to be her debut studio album.)
 Following the album's initial completion, the two had an additional day to work together and went into the studio.
 Trainor overheard the instrumental track for "Lips Are Movin" through Kadish's headphone box and insisted they write it that day.
 Trainor started singing the song's verse after Kadish came up with the line "I know you're lying, your lips are moving", and they finished writing it within eight minutes.
+After hearing the track, L.A.
+Reid told Kadish about his plans to shelve "Title" as Trainor's planned second single, and release "Lips Are Movin" instead.
 In a 2014 interview, he spoke fondly about writing with Trainor: "It's almost like we share a brain musically when we're writing a song.
 I've never had that with anyone before."